Camellia, New South Wales: Heritage listings

 In the northwest of Camellia, today within an inaccessible industrial zone, lies the lone grave of First Fleet convict Eleanor Magee (née McCabe), her child Ian Magee, and her unborn baby.
 The three drowned in the adjacent Parramatta River when their boat capsized in 1793, and they were buried on what was then the land of convict Christopher Magee, their husband and father.
 It is one of the oldest European graves in Australia.

 Commercial area

-Camellia is predominantly an industrial and commercial area.
-An office block close to the railway station contains an Aldi supermarket.
+Camellia is predominantly an industrial and commercial area with many motor, logisitics, cafe, manufacturing businesses and warehouses being located in the region.

+Camelia is also home to Camellia Indoor Sports Centre (formerly Billbergia Sports Centre) which is home to multiple local sports teams.

 This is the former site of the James Hardie asbestos plant where Bernie Banton worked.

 Transport

-Camellia railway station on the Carlingford Line was formerly part of the Sydney Trains network.

 The Sandown railway line served the industry in Camellia.
 Passenger service ceased in 1991.

+Camellia railway station on the Carlingford Line was formerly part of the Sydney Trains network before being ceased in 2020.

-A conversion of the Carlingford to Camellia section of the Carlingford railway line as well as part of the Sandown line to light rail was announced in 2015 as part of the Parramatta Light Rail project.
-A second line, from Sydney Olympic Park, will join with the Carlingford line at either Camellia or Rydalmere before both lines proceed to Westmead.
+As a part of stage one in the Parramatta Light Rail project, Camellia railway station was destroyed and slightly north of the site, Rosehill Gardens light rail stop (which as of July 2026 is the only stop in the suburb) was opened.
+As a part of stage two in the project, a second line from Sydney Olympic Park will join with the Carlingford line at either Camellia or Rydalmere before both lines proceed to Westmead.

 Grand Avenue is the main road in Camellia.